zilliztech/zdoc/docs/tutorials/migrations/migrate-from-qdrant.md

 ## Considerations{#considerations}

 - When you migrate data from Qdrant to Zilliz Cloud, vector fields are transferred directly, while payloads from Qdrant are stored as JSON in a dynamic field on Zilliz Cloud.
-For details on the dynamic field feature, refer to [Enable Dynamic Field](./enable-dynamic-field).
+For details on the dynamic field feature, refer to [Dynamic Field](./enable-dynamic-field).

 - Null payload values are not supported for migration.
 Instead of setting a key to hold a null value, remove the key from the payload.